Hospital Health Cover and Plastic Surgery – Policy Discussion and Terminology

 - These may include post-surgery garments, antibiotics and other medicines.

-It is not possible for fully qualified, experienced Private Practice Surgeons, who have spent years training and who use best practice care and operating safety standards, to provide services for the very small Medicare rebate or Private Health Insurance Rebate.
+It is not possible for fully qualified, experienced Private Practice Surgeons, with years of training, that uses best-practice care and operating safety standards, to provide services for the very small Medicare or Private Health Insurance Rebate.

 If you want a quality surgeon with extensive experience and qualifications, expect to have out of pocket costs for Plastic Surgery or Cosmetic Surgery.

-Public vs Privately Health Health Funds: Impact to Policyholders
+Public vs Private Health Funds: Impact to Policyholders

 No PHI Rebate?
 Is your Private Health Funds Publicly Traded or Private?